-Each year, the Virginia Craft Beer Conference (VCBC) focuses on topics that help brewers in the Commonwealth produce world-class craft beer.
-In 2022, the Conference will be held virtually and feature guest speakers and peers sharing information and best-practices on quality, technology, good manufacturing practices, safety, workforce training, marketing, yeast management, and other topics.
-Guild members can participate at no cost.
-This year’s program includes the following highlights.
+The Virginia Craft Beer Conference (VCBC) focuses on topics that help brewers in the Commonwealth produce world-class craft beer.
+This year, the Conference was held virtually and featured guest speakers and peers sharing information and best-practices on quality, technology, good manufacturing practices, safety, workforce training, marketing, yeast management, and other topics.

 2022 Craft Brewery Trends for Sales & Growth – Jordan Boinest, Arryved